sg-s/srinivas.gs_new/quotes/README.md

 <div class = "sidenote leftnote"><img src ="nietzsche.jpg"></img></div>

 ## Friedrich Nietzsche
 letter to Elisabeth Nietzsche
 > Every true faith is infallible.
 It performs what the believing person hopes to find in it.
 But it does not offer the least support for the establishing of an objective truth.
 Here the ways of men divide.
 If you want to achieve peace of mind and happiness, have faith.
 If you want to be a disciple of truth, then search.

+## Michael Parenti
+> It is the heart of U.S. policy, ladies and gentlemen, to use fascism to preserve capitalism while claiming to be saving democracy from communism.

 <div class = "sidenote leftnote"><img src ="roy.jpg"></img></div>

 ## Arundhati Roy
 *The Checkbook and the Cruise Missile*
 > Sometimes I think the world is divided into those who have a comfortable relationship with power and those who have a naturally adversarial relationship with power.

 <div class = "sidenote leftnote"><img src ="said.jpg"></img></div>

 ## Edward Said
 [*The Reith Lectures: Speaking Truth To Power*](http://www.independent.co.uk/life-style/the-reith-lectures-speaking-truth-to-power-in-his-penultimate-reith-lecture-edward-said-considers-the-basic-question-for-the-intellectual-how-does-one-speak-the-truth-this-is-an-edited-text-of-last-nights-radio-4-broadcast-1486359.html)

 <div class = "sidenote">Similar to Chomsky's point in <a href = #chomsky-quote>this</a> quote.</div>

 > Nothing in my view is more reprehensible than those habits of mind in the intellectual that induce avoidance, that characteristic turning away from a difficult and principled position which you know to be the right one, but which you decide not to take.
 You do not want to appear too political; you are afraid of seeming controversial; you need the approval of a boss or an authority figure; you want to keep a reputation for being balanced, objective, moderate; your hope is to be asked back, to consult, to be on a board or prestigious committee, and so, to remain within the responsible mainstream; someday you hope to get an honorary degree, a big prize, perhaps even an ambassadorship.
 For an intellectual these habits of mind are corrupting par excellence.
 If anything can denature, neutralise and finally kill a passionate intellectual life, it is these considerations, internalised and so to speak in the driver's seat.

 <div class = "sidenote leftnote"><img src ="savio.jpg"></img></div>

 ## Mario Savio
 [speech on Dec 2 1964](https://en.wikipedia.org/wiki/Mario_Savio#.22Bodies_upon_the_gears.22_speech)
 > There's a time when the operation of the machine becomes so odious, makes you so sick at heart, that you can't take part!
 You can't even passively take part!
 And you've got to put your bodies upon the gears and upon the wheels…upon the levers, upon all the apparatus, and you've got to make it stop!
 And you've got to indicate to the people who run it, to the people who own it, that unless you're free, the machine will be prevented from working at all!